owntech-foundation/OwnPlot/docs/index.md

 </div>

 ### User Manual
-The User Manual will guide you through all of OwnPlot's features.
+The [User Manual](user-manual/home.md) will guide you through all of OwnPlot's features.

-### Development Manual
+### Developer Manual
-The Dev Manual will help you understand the architecture and will permit you to add features and contribute to OwnPlot's development.
+The [Dev Manual](dev-manual/home.md) will help you understand the architecture and will permit you to add features and contribute to OwnPlot's development.